taehyunnkim/gcide-dictionary-json/README.md

 Using the XML files, this program parses the data using Python.
 This project is an extension of [gcide-dictionary-json](https://github.com/aviaryan/gcide-dictionary-json) by [Avi Aryan](https://github.com/aviaryan)

-## JSON Format
+## Output Files

 The formatted dictionary json files, arranged alphabetically are inside the [chapters](chapters/) folder.
 The all-in-one dictionary file is [dictionary.json](dictionary.json).
 Words that are included in the dictionary is inside [words.txt](words.txt).

-The basic structure of these files look like the following:
+The basic structure of the json files look like the following:
 ```json
 {
     "word1": [